genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateView.md

 {: .no_toc}
-# Views
+# Create Views

 TABLE OF CONTENTS
 1. TOC
 {:toc}

 A view is a GenevaERS metadata component that defines a data transformation.
-See [Overview of views](../OverviewViews.md) and [overview of format views](../OverviewFormatViews.md) for a detailed description.
+See [Overview of views](../OverviewViews.md) and [overview of summary views](../OverviewFormatViews.md) for a detailed description.

-Views can be grouped together in **View Folders**.
+In the workbench views can be grouped together in **View Folders**.
 To list existing views:

 - Click **View Folders** > **ALL_VIEWS** or,
 - Click **View Folders** > *folder-name* in the Navigator pane.

-The views are shown in the metadata list at the bottom of the screen.
+The views are shown in the metadata list at the bottom of the workbench screen.

 ## Create a view - Extract only with column defined output

 Creating an Extract-Phase Output view is described here.
-See [CreateFormatView]() for how to create a Format-Phase Output view.

 To create a new view: